nearai/aitp/README.md

 We envision a future in which most online interactions are conducted by AI agents representing people, businesses, and government entities, communicating with users and with each other.
 These agents will combine the scale and cost benefits of current online services with the flexibility and personalization of human interactions.
 Just as HTTP and HTML enable any web browser to visit any website, AITP provides a standard for agent-to-agent and user-to-agent communication, regardless of where those agents run or how they're built.

-For a deeper exploration of the problems AITP aims to solve and our vision for the future of agent interactions, see [VISION.md](VISION.md).
+For a deeper exploration of the problems AITP aims to solve and our vision for the future of agent interactions, see the [Vision](VISION.md) page.

 ## Protocol Overview

 AITP consists of two pieces:
 1. A core protocol for communicating with agents in [**Chat Threads**](#threads), inspired by and largely compatible with the OpenAI Assistant/Threads API.
-Read more about:
+Read more below about:
 	1. [Why Threads?](#why-chat-threads)
 	2. [Thread Transports](#thread-transports)
 	3. [Thread Specification](#thread-specification)
 2. An extensible set of **Capabilities** communicated over those chat threads to indicate that the client of an agent (i.e. a user interface or another agent) can support useful standardized features like multimodal input, generative UI, payments, and/or human-in-the-loop attestations.
-Read more about:
+Read more below about:
 	1. [What is a Capability?](#what-is-a-capability)
 	3. [Capability Exchange](#capability-exchange)
 	4. [Capability List](#capability-list)

+See [examples](EXAMPLES.md) for a number of different examples how AITP can be used for various agents.

 ## AITP vs...